larvalabs/flutterweb_github_dataviz/readme.md

     Serving `web` on http://localhost:8080
     ```

-    Open <http://localhost:8080> in Chrome and you should see `Hello World` in
+    Open <http://localhost:8080> in Chrome to see the visualization.
-    red text in the upper-left corner.

-## Data Notes

-The data starts the week of Oct 19, 2014 which is the first commit.
-This is week 0 in our data arrays, but it is week 43 in 2014.
-Year boundaries are then offset by 9 weeks.